 The downside to union HVAC jobs is your obligation to follow the rules and regulations established by the union.
 For example, if the union goes on strike, you are expected to go on strike with your fellow union members.
 That may mean short-term loss of pay, but the long-term results may mean higher pay, more favorable working hours, and other advantages.

-One of the regulations you will encounter regardless of your state is union dues.
+One of the regulations you will encounter, regardless of your state, is union dues.
 The cost of union membership is often based on your pay, so you could end up paying higher dues as your hourly wage or salary increases.
 You pay membership dues every month to remain in the union.

-It isn’t unheard of for unionized technicians to receive negative attention from employers or fellow employees who don’t agree with unionization.
+It isn’t unheard of for unionized technicians to receive negative attention from employers or fellow employees who disagree with unionization.
 Some companies don’t want to work with unions because it requires them to pay higher wages, offer better benefits, and live up to other obligations that they could otherwise manipulate to maximize profits.

 You can report harassment or discrimination based on unionization to your union, but the tense work environment that you may endure is something to consider.
 That isn’t a concern with every company or in every region of the country, so you might talk to other HVAC technicians in your area to determine the political climate you may encounter.